I remember playing in the back yard of our home in Warsaw.

 “You’ve got to go.
 Go straight and turn right,” she said.

-I found my way to the home of a Catholic friend.
+I found my way to the home of a Catholic friend and was immediately hidden.

 “Don't sneeze, don't cough, don’t move,” she said.

 I was taken to a Catholic priest to get false identity papers.

-He taught me to repeat in German, “Holy Mary, mother of God”.
+He taught me to repeat, “Holy Mary, mother of God”.

 I didn’t know who Mary was.